 - it is referred on to an appropriate external complaint official agency

-- it is referred back to an appropriate lower level and "agreed action" is taken.
+- it is referred back to an appropriate lower level for any action agreed to be taken.

-- If the interviewing officer considers that the complaint is frivolous or vexatious, they must refer the matter to the prison manager.
-The prison manager must consider each complaint on a case by case basis, and determine if the complaint:
+- If the interviewing officer considers that the complaint is frivolous or vexatious, they must refer the matter to the prison director.
+The prison director must consider each complaint on a case by case basis, and determine if the complaint:

 - is an abuse of the complaint process

 - is not made in good faith